Got Invasive Plants? Who Are You Gonna' Call?

 In 2023, CIPWG participants logged 5300 hours of community service for the cause.
 In 2024, the CIPWG network successfully assisted the state’s Invasive Plants Council and the state legislature in updating the invasive plants list, the newest update since 2018.
 In addition, UConn Extension added a new outreach specialist for invasive species, Dr. Lauren Kurtz, who will support the CIPWG mission among other endeavors.

-The keynote speaker is Peter Picone, a wildlife biologist who has tangled with these plants since the early 1990s in his role as a wildlife biologist with the state’s Department of Energy and Environmental Protection.
-Picone is a popular speaker at community and professional events and has published papers, nature guides, and YouTube videos on related topics.
+The 2024 CIPWG symposium was October 29, 2024.
+The keynote speaker Peter Picone is a wildlife biologist who has tangled with these plants since the early 1990s in his role as a wildlife biologist with the state’s Department of Energy and Environmental Protection.

 Picone explains, “We can’t address the needs of wildlife without addressing their habitats.
 These days that means addressing invasive plants.”

-If invasive plants are a problem for you or your community, register for this year’s symposium by visiting CIPWG.UConn.edu.
-You'll also find extensive resources on the website to help with invasive plant challenges.
+If invasive plants are a problem for you or your community, visit CIPWG.UConn.edu.
+You'll find extensive resources on the website to help with invasive plant challenges.

 Download the complete article, attached below.